OK, so you’ve been away a year or two now and reckon travel’s well cool and you want to go on.

-But mostly I just stare into space with a bottle and daydream (on a balcony with view, at the beach, in the mountains, etc).
+But mostly, I just stare into space with a bottle and daydream (on a balcony with a view of the beach or mountains or maybe even a cityscape).

-For a period of time, I retreat from photography and avoid browsing recent photo archives.
+For a period, I retreat from photography and also avoid browsing recent photo archives.

 But mix it up accordingly.